 Jobs, Wages, and the Government: Why This Recovery Has Felt So Bad

-There has been plenty of positive news on the economic front lately.
-It took roughly six years for the economy to finally pick up steam, and it was just last month that the employment rate finally returned to pre-recession levels.
-For most people, the past six years have been tough, and extremely tough for millions who were already struggling to make ends meet.
-Millions of jobs disappeared, and although the numbers show they have returned, many are more in-line with what could be called a ‘McJob,’ rather than a position that can sustain a family or lead to financial prosperity.
+President Obama started deep in a hole, but has managed to climb his way out.
+It took roughly six years for the economy to finally pick up steam, and the employment rate has finally beaten pre-recession levels.
+For an awful lot of people, the past six years have been tough, and extremely tough for millions who were already struggling to make ends meet.
+Millions of jobs disappeared, and although the numbers show they have returned, many are more in line with what could be called a ‘McJob,’ rather than a position that can sustain a family or lead to financial prosperity.

 For those struggling to get by, the recovery over the past half-decade has seemingly taken an eternity.
-The thing is, those people wondering what the hold has been are right in one aspect: this recovery has taken substantially longer than in previous recessions.
-There are several factors at play, and it seems true to many that while things have returned to pre-recession levels on paper, the feeling in much of the country doesn’t feel like things are any better.
+The thing is, those people wondering what the hold up has been are right in one aspect: this recovery has taken substantially longer than in previous recessions.
+There are several factors at play, and it seems true to many that while things have returned to pre-recession levels on paper, the sentiment in much of the country is that it doesn’t feel like things are any better.

-The Organisation for Economic Co-operation and Development detailed some of the factors behind the slow ascent back to economic normalcy in a recent report, profiling some of the macroeconomic and financial challenges still facing many Americans.
-They do lay out some facts — like job numbers going up and consumer confidence rising — but it is also clear that there are aspects at play that are clearly holding things back.
+The Organisation for Economic Co-operation and Development detailed some of the factors behind the slow ascent back to economic normalcy in a report, profiling some of the macroeconomic and financial challenges still facing many Americans.
+They do lay out some facts — like job numbers going up and consumer confidence rising — but there are also aspects at play that are clearly holding things back.